jes/ngindock/demo/README.md

     $ sudo apt install nginx-light

-2. Install any missing CPAN dependencies, for example:
+2. Install ngindock, see `../README.md`

-    $ sudo apt install libyaml-perl

-2. Build the docker image:
+3. Build the docker image:

     $ docker build -t ngindock_demo_app .

-3. Start nginx:
+4. Start nginx:

     $ ./start-nginx.sh

-4. Start the application:
+5. Start the application:

     $ docker run -d -p 3001:3000 ngindock_demo_app

 Alternatively, you can start it using Ngindock:

-    $ PERL5LIB=../lib ../ngindock -v -v
+    $ ngindock -v -v

-5. Check that the application is working, fetched through the nginx listening on port 3000:
+6. Check that the application is working, fetched through the nginx listening on port 3000:

     $ curl http://localhost:3000
     OK!

-6. Edit the application to send different content:
+7. Edit the application to send different content:

     $ sed -i 's/OK/Hello/' ./app

-7. Rebuild the docker image:
+8. Rebuild the docker image:

     $ docker build -t ngindock_demo_app .

-8. Use ngindock to switch over to the new image with no downtime:
+9. Use ngindock to switch over to the new image with no downtime:

-    $ PERL5LIB=../lib ../ngindock -v -v
+    $ ngindock -v -v

-9. Check that the application is still working and up-to-date:
+10. Check that the application is still working and up-to-date:

     $ curl http://localhost:3000
     Hello!

-10. When you're finished with nginx, you can stop it:
+11. When you're finished with nginx, you can stop it:

     $ ./stop-nginx.sh